It can be really scary if your bearded dragon isn’t eating. The poor creatures won’t tell you what’s wrong and you know they can’t keep it up forever!

 When a bearded dragon is young they’re growing fast and are full of youthful energy.
 As a result, they need to eat a lot more food.

 However, as they get older things begin to change (sound familiar?).
-Once they’ve stopped growing they obviously don’t need to consume as much food as they used to.
+Once they are adults that are fully-grown they obviously don’t need to consume as much food as they used to.

 Meaning they eat less than before.